Browse by Tag

 At the onset of the Victorian gold rush, the entire state was turned upside down with gold fever!

-People came to Melbourne from all over the world to head out the diggings, and locals were abandoning their lives and jobs in the city to go and try their luck with a gold pan.
+People came to Melbourne from all over the world to head out the diggings, and locals were abandoning their lives and jobs in town to go and try their luck with a gold pan.

 During the early days of the gold rush, rich new goldfields were being discovered all the time.